 On January 22, 1998 Grove Farm Properties entered into an option agreement with Regency Associates of Hawaii (since renamed Regency Pacific, Inc.) on the possible sale of parcel 8, zoned for multifamily use, for the purpose of developing an assisted living project.
 This project is consistent with the parcel's zoning and intended use.
 The first 5.603-acre phase has been subdivided out of the original 21-acre parcel and conveyed to Regency.
-Regency is now seeking appropriate construction-related permits for the assisted living project.
+Regency has since begun construction of the assisted living project, named "Regency at Puakea."